HusseinGivaGoogle/cloud-foundation-fabric/examples/cloud-operations/glb_and_armor/README.md

        cloudshell_open/cloud-foundation-fabric/examples/cloud-operations/glb_and_armor

-3.Run the following command to initialize the terraform working directory:
+3. Run the following command to initialize the terraform working directory:

        terraform init

 4. Copy the following command into a console and replace __[my-project-id]__ with your project’s ID.
 Then run the following command to run the terraform script and create all relevant resources for this architecture: